6 Unique Day Trips from Amsterdam

 - Wine and Oysters from Zeeland, sea and salt match these 2 delicacies perfectly.

-- Sint-Catharinadal, the Bible says: ‘I’m a vine, my Father the winemaker.’ and the nons started a vineyard.
+- Sint-Catharinadal, the Bible says: ‘I’m a vine, my Father the winemaker.’ and the nuns started a vineyard.

 - Thorn, vineyard from appellation Maasvallei Limburg and white village.

-Utrecht is the lively, beating heart of Holland.
+Utrecht is an easy day trips from Amsterdam and the lively, beating heart of Holland.
 It was built around the Dom tower, which you can see from any point in the city, so there is no way you can get lost in the attractive, car-free city center.
 Go underground to see the Roman fort, or climb the Dom tower and overlook the city from above.
 There are many things to do and see!
 Or as little as possible enjoying a drink from the terrace along the canals.

 ‘s-Hertogenbosch, which the locals call Den Bosch these days, is an enchanting medieval city.
 Go for a stroll and discover the medieval architecture of Saint John Cathedral, take a boat tour over -and under!- the semi-covered canals, taste the Bossche bol a chocolate delicacy.
 Den Bosch natives definitely know how to enjoy the good life and the city offers a warm and welcoming atmosphere.